Updating MySQL® cluster settings

 yc managed-mysql cluster update-config --help -

-Set the required parameter values.
+Set the parameter values as needed.

 All supported parameters are listed in the request format for the update method, in the